karllark/dust_extinction/docs/dust_extinction/extinguish.rst

 to add or remove the effects of dust, respectively.

 Extinguish is also often called reddening.
-Extinguishing a spectrum often reddens the flux, but not always (e.g, on the short wavelength side of the 2175 A bump.
+Extinguishing a spectrum often reddens the flux, but sometimes 'bluens' the flux (e.g, on the short wavelength side of the 2175 A bump).
 So extinguish is the more generic term.

 Example: Extinguish a Blackbody
 ===============================